 Why do I have to do a water test on an Instant Pot?

 The water test is the first thing you do with your Instant Pot ensures that it can come to pressure properly.
 Yes, you need to do it before cooking your first meal to make sure the pot is functioning correctly (because you don't want to put a bunch of food in it that could go to waste if it malfunctions).
 It also helps you learn the parts of your Instant Pot.

 - Make sure your silicone sealing ring is tucked inside the metal ring inside your lid.
 If not, your pot won't come to pressure.

 - Look at the top of your lid.
 All Instant Pots are a little different; check that the valve is turned towards the back (in the sealing position) and the metal floating valve is down (it will pop up when the pot comes to pressure).
 Make sure these two valves are not obstructed by anything before proceeding (sometimes they are covered for shipping).

 - Make sure your metal inner pot is inside of your Instant Pot.
 Once you confirm that it is, place two cups of water in the inner pot.
-I know it sounds silly to even make this a step, but I can’t tell you how many people I’ve seen ruin their pots because they put food in without a inner pot!
+I know it sounds silly to even make this a step, but I can't tell you how many people I've seen ruin their pots because they put food in without an inner pot!

 - Place the lid on your pot and lock in place.
 If your pot is plugged in, it should beep when you lock the lid on.

 - Press the manual button on your Instant Pot.
 It will come up with a 30 minute indicator the first time...adjust this down to around 5 minutes.